 After the physician’s examination, the diagnosis of BCC is confirmed with a biopsy.
 In this procedure, the skin is first numbed with local anesthesia.
-A piece of tissue is then removed and sent to be examined under a microscope in the laboratory to seek a definitive diagnosis.
+A sample of the tissue is then removed and sent to be examined under a microscope in the laboratory to seek a definitive diagnosis.
 If tumor cells are present, treatment is required.
-Fortunately, there are several effective methods for eradicating BCC.
-Choice of treatment is based on the type, size, location, and depth of penetration of the tumor, the patient’s age and general health, and the likely cosmetic outcome of specific treatments.
+Fortunately, there are several effective methods for eliminating BCC.
+Choice of treatment is based on the type, size, location, and depth of penetration of the tumor, the patient’s age and general health, and the likely outcome to his or her appearance.

 Treatment can almost always be performed on an outpatient basis in the physician’s office or at a clinic.
 With the various surgical techniques, a local anesthetic is commonly used.
 Pain or discomfort during the procedure is minimal, and pain afterwards is rare.

 This technique is usually reserved for small lesions.
 The growth is scraped off with a curette, an instrument with a sharp, ring-shaped tip), then the tumor site is desiccated (burned) with an electrocautery needle.
 The procedure has cure rates generally above 95 percent.
 In some areas of the body, it is repeated a few times to help assure that all cancer cells are eliminated.
 Local anesthesia is required.
 The technique may not be as useful for aggressive BCCs, those in high-risk sites, or sites that would be left with cosmetically undesirable results.
 Typically, a round, whitish scar is left at the surgery site.

 Mohs Micrographic Surgery